Women in Cyber Awards Frequently Asked Questions (FAQs)

 • Who reviews the applications?

-A field of experts, comprising representatives from GCF, ITU, and UN Women, will conduct eligibility screening, and score all eligible applications against an assessment rubric to produce a shortlist.
+A field of experts, including representatives from GCF, and the support partners of ITU and UN Women, are consulted in the application process.
 A jury committee of senior representatives from award partners and independent experts reviews the top candidates, conducts interviews, ranks candidates, and makes the final winner decisions.

 • What evidence needs to be included in the application?